Senior Drill Sergeant

 SSG Cardinal continued his efforts throughout the transformation of the 50th Chemical Company by strengthening the knowledge Army Warrior Tasks among junior NCOs and junior Soldiers with the Light Recon Platoon.
 SSG Cardinal served as the Army Warrior Task training NCOIC, from 20 June 2008 to 31 July 2012.
 His leadership abilities, management skills and technical expertise were instrumental in Company Field Training Exercises, Marksmanship, and Common Core Tasks during Annual Training.

-From December 2007 through December 2009 he volunteered to an assignment with Task Force Wahoo at Camp Bobby, SFC CanMan contributed in the training of over 6000 National Guard Soldiers from over 10 U.S. States and Territories.
-He was directly involved in the planning, documentation and instructing of training to numerous Army National Guard units; 60th CAB, 60th STB, 69th MP BDE, TF 165 Armor, 1/140 INF, 60th MP Company, and the 460th ASB.
+From December 2007 through December 2009, he volunteered for an assignment with Task Force Wahoo at Camp Bobby.
+SFC CanMan contributed to the training of over 6,000 National Guard Soldiers from over 10 U.S. States and Territories.
+He was directly involved in the planning, documentation and instructing of training to numerous Army National Guard units: 60th CAB, 60th STB, 69th MP BDE, TF 165 Armor, 1/140 INF, 60th MP Company, and the 460th ASB.

 SGT Smith's technical and tactical expertise extended beyond duties as a 92A Supply Logistician.
 His knowledge was acquired from over 760 hours of Military Education in 14 specialties outside of his MOS.
 This knowledge was not a loss as he has imparted his expertise to over 300 Soldiers technically in six different Automated Logistics Systems in as many supply disciplines and Tactically in Pre-Deployment Training, Convoy-Ops, Combat Life Saver, Drivers Training, and field operations.